mundorfd/AY23-Status/Captains Log/Status AY23/2024-03-01 Status Update.md

 #### BDS 599

-- Andrew has completed delivery of most of his content.
+- Andrew has completed the delivery of most of his content.

 #### CS 201